Foreign Language (FL) Placement

 2. Oral Proficiency Interview

 An oral proficiency interview may be taken through ACTFL (American Council on the Teaching of Foreign Languages).
 You may contact ACTFL at their website at: www.languagetesting.com/academic.cfm to arrange a telephone interview.
 The fee is $134.00.
 The University of Akron does not proctor this test.
 Cleveland State University is the nearest proctor location.
-Please contact Helda Zana, Cleveland State University Testing Director, via email at email@example.com for instructions.
+Please contact Helda Zana, Cleveland State University Testing Director, via email at firstname.lastname@example.org for instructions.
+Cleveland State requires a photo ID and pre-paid phone card, along with $40 cash, check or money order.
 ACTFL will provide testing results directly to you.
 If you receive a rating of intermediate mid or better, please bring your test score to the Department and we will provide a language requirement waiver.

-Please note that if your language requirement is waived, you must still make up the 14 credits in other classes.
-Your academic advisor will be able to provide guidance on the appropriate classes to take, preferably classes toward your major or minor.
+Please note that if your language requirement is waived, you must still make up the number of language credits as required by your major.
+Your academic advisor will be able to provide guidance on the appropriate alternate classes to take, preferably classes toward your major or minor.